phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Execute - A scipt that adds execute permission to owner of file

-Multiple permissions = A script that add exute permission to owner and group owner and read permission to other users to a file
+Multiple permissions - A script that adds exute permission to owner and group owner and read permission to other users to a file

+Everybody - A script that adds execution permission to onwer, group owner and others to a file